ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

 	client register -client <client_name> -ip <client_IP_address>
 	```

-	The client name does not have to match the identifier assigned and used by IBM Cloud, however, this is recommended to keep names consistent.
+	The client name does not have to match the identifier assigned and used by IBM© Cloud, however, this is recommended to keep names consistent.

 6. Confirm the client was added: